 Walking is a popular activity on Madeira and some of the walking routes can get very busy at peak tourist times.
 There is a network of official routes that are monitored and maintained and you should check if the walk you plan to take is presently open [you can change the language at the top of the web page].
+Note that the information on this page is not always updated quickly in the even of sudden closures - these are often announced via the home page of the IFCN (Institute for Forests and the Conservation of Nature).

 Although Madeira generally has a mild climate, there can be sudden heavy rains that can make tracks treacherous - or wash them away completely - or cause rock falls.
 This can lead to walks closing at short notice.
+In dry weather there is a risk of fires.

 Before setting out, make sure you have protection against both rain and sun - the weather can change very quickly and some areas can be very exposed - as well as adequate footwear, water and food and a mobile phone and - if your levada walk includes tunnels - a torch and head protection.
 Be aware that the temperature can drop significantly at higher elevations.